Beiley History, Family Crest & Coats of Arms

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Beiley has been spelled Bellie, Belley, Bealie, Beeley, Belley, Bely, Beayly, Beyley, Beilley, Bealy, Bellye, Belly and many more.

-More information is included under the topic Early Beiley Notables in all our PDF Extended History products.
+Another 49 words (4 lines of text) are included under the topic Early Beiley Notables in all our PDF Extended History products and printed products wherever possible.

 In those unstable times, many had no choice but to leave their beloved homelands.
 Sickness and poverty hounded travelers to North America, but those who made it were welcomed with land and opportunity.
 These settlers gave the young nations of Canada and the United States a strong backbone as they stood up for their beliefs as United Empire Loyalists and in the American War of Independence.
 In this century, the ancestors of these brave Scots have begun to recover their illustrious heritage through Clan societies and other heritage organizations.
 Early passenger and immigration lists reveal many Scottish settlers bearing the name Beiley: Jo, his wife Ann, and daughter Ann Barbara Bellie all settled in Georgia in 1737; John Bellie settled in Philadelphia, Pennsylvania in 1754; James Beely settled in Virginia in 1635.